7shi/dante-la-el/Inferno/MT/compare-en.md

 that were with him when Love Divine
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">39</td><td>
-that were with him when the divine love
+that were with him when divine love
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">39</td><td>
 that were with it when divine love
 </td></tr>
 <tr><td>Bard-1</td><td align="right">39</td><td>
-which were with him when the divine love
+that were with him when the divine love
 </td></tr>
 <tr><td>Bard-2</td><td align="right">39</td><td>
-Who were with him when the divine love
+that were with him when divine love
 </td></tr>
 <tr><td>DeepL</td><td align="right">39</td><td>
 Who were with him when the love divine